 Before joining the School, Louise trained and worked in City law firms, was a partner in a Legal 500 firm based in Berkshire and currently practices on a consultancy basis for an international law firm.

-Students on the Graduate Diploma in Law (GDL) and the MA Law interested in becoming barristers, can seek advice on applying for the Bar Professional Training Course and Inns of Court Scholarships.
+Students on the MA Law interested in becoming barristers, can seek advice on applying for the Bar Professional Training Course and Inns of Court Scholarships.
 Aspiring barristers have the chance to network with qualified and pupil barristers at our pupillage events.

 Many students enter the legal professions while others use the transferable skills gained from our degrees to pursue other opportunities.
 We aim to offer career support that broadens students' knowledge of the options open to them and encourages students to plan their development to achieve their ambitions.